SaintClever/Nebula-Academy/1-Introduction-To-Python-Programming/10-Error-handling-and-debugging/Lesson/Error-Handling-and-Debugging.md

 ## 1.1 Understanding Python Errors

-In the Python universe, errors are akin to pesky gremlins that surface when something goes awry in your code.
-These gremlins can range from a minor typo (Oops!) to a major logic flaw causing your program to execute a completely unintended task.
-Python typically responds to an error by ceasing your program and presenting an error message, akin to Python sounding an alarm, indicating, "Hold on, something isn't quite right here!"
+When programming in Python, errors can disrupt the code's functionality.
+These errors can range from simple mistakes like typos to more significant issues that unintentionally cause the program to execute tasks.
+Python responds to errors by stopping the program and presenting an error message, similar to an alarm indicating something is wrong.

-For example, let's assume we're organizing a picnic and need to divide the total expenses by the number of participants.
-What if, by mistake, we attempt to divide by zero?
-That's a fundamental violation of mathematical principles!
+For instance, let's say we're organizing a picnic and must divide the total expenses by the number of participants.
+If we accidentally try to divide by zero, it would violate basic mathematical principles.

 ```python
 def calculate_cost_per_person(total_cost, num_people):